Chief justice ‘back and forth’ on attending State of Union

 NASHVILLE, Tenn.
-(AP) — U.S. Supreme Court Chief Justice John Roberts says he’s gone “back and forth” on whether justices should attend the State of the Union address.
+(AP) — Chief Justice John Roberts said Wednesday that he’s gone “back and forth” on whether U.S. Supreme Court justices should attend the State of the Union address.

-Roberts told some Belmont University law students and prominent lawyers Wednesday that the president’s annual speech to Congress is an important civic ceremony.
-Roberts himself has attended each State of the Union while on the court, including Tuesday night.
+Roberts told some Belmont University law students and prominent lawyers Wednesday that the president’s annual speech to Congress is an important civic ceremony, and one that he has attended each time while he’s been on the court.

+Roberts was among four justices on hand for President Donald Trump’s address Tuesday night.
+The other five did not attend— and Roberts said he understood why some justices don’t want to be there.

-He also said the event is a political pep rally.
-He said justices have to decide when to stand, picking non-polarizing moments like recognizing a hero or the military.
-He said other groups, like the joint chiefs of staff, face the same challenge.
+He said the event is a “political pep rally,” with the president laying out what he wants to do and “hooting and hollering” ensuing.
+The justices must figure out when to react to what’s said — during nonpartisan moments, for instance, when a hero or the military is being recognized — and when to lay low.
+The joint chiefs of staff and others face the same decision when trying to avoid reactions to the political moments.

 Most Read Nation & World Stories